codeday/labs-gql/src/email/templates/mentorAccepted.md

 - We'll provide you with some training information (including schedule, what resources your students have, and protips) a few weeks before the program starts.
-- You can expect to be introduced to your student one week before CodeDay Labs starts.
+- You can expect to be introduced to your students one week before CodeDay Labs starts.
 (Student onboarding week.)

 <div>
 <div style="color: #484848;">--<br />The CodeDay Labs Team</div>